H-Ali27/SwagLabs-using-Selnium-with-Extent/README.md

+#Swaglab is an e-commerce web application automated using Selenium
 Swaglab is an e-commerce web application automated using Selenium automation tool with Extent Reporting This repository showcases automated tests for a web application, implemented using Selenium, a powerful tool for web automation.
 With integrated Extent reporting, this project provides comprehensive and visually appealing reports to track test execution results.